Axway/amplify-central/content/en/docs/integrate_with_central/webhook/api_discovery_webhook.md

 ## Objectives

-Learn how to create a webhook so that you can receive events when API Services change in an environment.
+Learn how to create a webhook so that you can receive events when API services change in an environment.

 ## Create an integration